RunestoneInteractive/thinkcspy/_sources/MoreAboutIteration/2DimensionalIterationImageProcessing.rst

 Lines 8 and 9 create the nested iteration that we discussed earlier.
 This allows us to process each pixel in the image.
 Line 10 gets an individual pixel.

 Lines 12-14 create the negative intensity values by extracting the original intensity from the pixel and subtracting it from 255.
-Once we have the ``newred``, ``newgreen``, and ``newblue`` values, we can create a new pixel (Line 16).
+Once we have the ``new_red``, ``new_green``, and ``new_blue`` values, we can create a new pixel (Line 16).

-Finally, we need to replace the original pixel with the new pixel.
-It is important to put the new pixel into the same location as the original pixel that it came from in the photo.
+Finally, we need to replace the color values in the original pixel with those in ``new_pixel``.
+It is important to set the pixel values of the pixel at the exact same spot in the photo as the original pixel whose values we made opposites of.

 Try to change the program above so that the outer loop iterates over the columns and the inner loop iterates over the rows.
 We still create a negative image, but you can see that the pixels update in a very different order.

 .. admonition:: Other pixel manipulation

 	There are a number of different image processing algorithms that follow the same pattern as shown above.
-Namely, take the original pixel, extract the red, green, and blue intensities, and then create a new pixel from them.
-The new pixel is inserted into an empty image at the same location as the original.
+Namely, take the original pixel, extract the red, green, and blue intensities, and then create a new pixel by modifying them.
+The new pixel's values are then used to set the pixel values of the original pixel (or you could insert the new pixel into an empty image at the same location as the original if you wanted to create a modified copy of the image).

-	For example, you can create a **gray scale** pixel by averaging the red, green and blue intensities and then using that value for all intensities.
+	For example, you can create a **gray scale** pixel by averaging its red, green and blue intensities and then using that value for all intensities.

-	From the gray scale you can create **black white** by setting a threshold and selecting to either insert a white pixel or a black pixel into the empty image.
+	From the gray scale you can create **black and white** by setting a threshold and selecting to either insert a white pixel or a black pixel into the empty image.

 	You can also do some complex arithmetic and create interesting effects, such as `Sepia Tone <http://en.wikipedia.org/wiki/Sepia_tone#Sepia_toning>`_

 You have just passed a very important point in your study of Python programming.
 Even though there is much more that we will do, you have learned all of the basic building blocks that are necessary to solve many interesting problems.
-From an algorithm point of view, you can now implement selection and iteration.
+From an algorithmic point of view, you can now implement selection and iteration.
 You can also solve problems by breaking them down into smaller parts, writing functions for those parts, and then calling the functions to complete the implementation.

 What remains is to focus on ways that we can better represent our problems in terms of the data that we manipulate.
 We will now turn our attention to studying the main data collections provided by Python.

 **Check your understanding**